 Treatments For Intussusception In Dogs

-The cause of the condition, if a cause is found, will be addressed as well.
-Gastrointestinal blockage, for example, may require surgical intervention.
-Some infections may be fought with antibiotics.
-Dietary changes may be prescribed if necessary.
 It is important to monitor dogs’ condition and keep up with follow-up vet visits.
-The rate of recurrence for intussusception may be as high as 20 percent, which is why it is necessary to follow veterinary instructions closely to prevent it.
+Because the rate of recurrence may be as high as 20 percent, it’s necessary to follow veterinary instructions closely to prevent it.